 The glow of the president’s demeanor darkened further as if storm clouds had rolled into his bed chamber.
-He sat naked on the bed, bluish, spindly legs splayed, holding his drink between his knees.
+He sat on his bed, bluish, spindly legs splayed, exposed, holding his drink between his knees.
 “One look at you, Frank, tells me it’s bad.”

 “Should I, sir?”

 Tibbles nervously scanned the room, spotted the remote control on the nightstand, grabbed it and turned on the screen.
-He navigated to the POTUS’s top secret messaging account and opened the message from “Timmy”, which was the contact name President Manfred had given to the Russian president.
+He navigated to the POTUS’ top secret messaging account and opened the message from “Timmy”, which was the contact name President Manfred had given to the Russian president.
 He pressed play.
-The visage of the First Lady, bleary-eyed and mannequin cold appeared.
+The visage of the first lady, bleary-eyed and mannequin cold appeared.
 Her silky, jet black hair was done up in meticulous fashion.
-Her eyebrows, which tended to grow into convergence when not shorn, had been expertly waxed into the shape of two narrow, angry brush strokes of calligraphy.
+Her eyebrows, which tended to grow into convergence when not shorn, had been expertly waxed into the shape of two narrow, angry brush strokes.
 Her heavy makeup was nevertheless flawless.
 When she started to speak, only her crystalline-white bottom teeth appeared.
 The president stared down at his glass.

 “Arman, I am sorry it has come to this.
 I am not sorry for you, I am just sorry in general.
 I had nowhere else to turn.
-I just could not stand by and allow you to destroy the world.
+I just could not stand by and allow you to destroy my people, to destroy the world.
 The lives of billions of human beings hang in the balance.
-I know how you regard them— a thousand times you described them as a horde of mindless, zombified fucktards— but they are still human beings, Arman.
-Nuclear war would result in their death… their murder… their genocide.
-I can’t let you end life as we know it because of some ridiculous political disagreement.
+I know how you regard them, a thousand times you described them to me: ‘A horde of mindless, zombified fucktards’.
+But they are still human beings, Arman.
+Nuclear war would result in their deaths… their murders… their genocide.
+I can’t let you end life as we know it because of some assanine political disagreement.
 I must stop this insanity.
 No office, no prince or kingdom is worth the end of the world.”

 “I always knew that bitch was a communist.
 All Jews are commies, Frank.
 Remember that.”
 The president took another drink.

-The First Lady continued: “You were wrong to throw that Chinese boy out.
+The first lady continued: “You were wrong to throw that Chinese boy out.
 He is just a child, Arman.
 You threw him out so you could bring in that…” her face scrunched into a bitter scowl, “…that piece of shit Frank Tibbles.
 He is your undoing, Arman.
 He is an evil troll of a man.
 A sycophant bloodsucker.
 If you are listening to this, Frank, and I know you are, I want you to know that you are a slithering snake, and hardly a man at that.
 And that’s not because you are a homosexual, Frank, it’s because you just are what you are.
-You’d fellate Satan if it would advance your career…”
+You’d suck Satan’s cock if it would advance your career…”

 President Manfred glanced up at Tibbles who had moved to the karaff to pour another bourbon.

 “And you…” she paused to gather momentum “you are Satan, Arman.
 I hate you.
-I hate you because you would incinerate the world over that… that… homosexual… not that there’s anything wrong with being gay.”
+I hate you because you would incinerate the world over that… that… golem.”

-“She’s obviously upset that I didn’t get her entire family PINs to get down here.”
+“She’s obviously upset that I didn’t get her entire Jew family PINs to get down here.”